Thermodynamic cost-controllability tradeoff in metabolic currency coupling: Results

 The adaptive regulation of cellular metabolism requires the appropriate modulation of the charged/uncharged ratios $\Gamma_X$ in response to changing environmental conditions such as nutrient availability.
 To quantify this controllability, we adopt the concept of \textit{elasticity} from economics~\cite{samuelson1947foundations}, measuring the susceptibility of the steady-state charged/uncharged ratios $\Gamma_X^\st$ to variations {in the effective rate constant for a driving reaction, $\kappa_Y^\pm$}:

-where it is defined in logarithmic form to be dimensionless.
-As {$\Gamma_X^\st$ ($1/\Gamma_X^\st$)} increases linearly with the driving strength $\kappa_X^+$ ($\kappa_X^-$) as shown in Eq.~\eqref{eq:X_ratio}, each elasticity $e^\pm_{XY}$ takes a {constant, dimensionless} value between $0$ and $1$:
+{where the logarithmic form makes the elasticity dimensionless.} As {$\Gamma_X^\st$ ($1/\Gamma_X^\st$)} increases linearly with the driving strength $\kappa_X^+$ ($\kappa_X^-$) as shown in Eq.~\eqref{eq:X_ratio}, each elasticity $e^\pm_{XY}$ takes a {constant, dimensionless} value between $0$ and $1$: {by substituting Eq.~\eqref{eq:X_ratio} into the definition in Eq.~\eqref{eq:elasticity_def} we obtain}

-{Note that the elasticity of $\Gamma^\st_X$ against different driving reactions satisfies $e^\pm_{XA}{\,+\,}e^\pm_{XB}{\,=\,}1\;(X{\,=\,}A,B)$.}
+Note that the elasticity of $\Gamma^\st_X$ against different driving reactions satisfies $e^\pm_{XA}{\,+\,}e^\pm_{XB}{\,=\,}1\;(X{\,=\,}A,B)$.

-Equations~\eqref{eq:e_AA}-\eqref{eq:e_BB} show that elasticity is governed not only by {the rate constants for the driving and coupling reactions, $\kappa_X^\pm$ and $\kc$, but also by the currency metabolite pool sizes, $\Xtot$ (Fig.~\ref{fig:controllability}B).
+{Equation~\eqref{eq:e_BB} shows} that elasticity is governed not only by {the rate constants for the driving and coupling reactions, $\kappa_X^\pm$ and $\kc$, but also by the currency metabolite pool sizes, $\Xtot$ (Fig.~\ref{fig:controllability}B).
 In particular, each elasticity {$e^\pm_{YX}$} depends on the relative magnitude of $\Xtot\kappa_X^\pm$.} This is particularly evident in the strong coupling limit, $\kc\,{\gg}\,\kappa_X^\pm/\Xtot$:

 This $\tilde{e}^\pm_X$ satisfies

 {and it thus provides} the lower (upper) bound of the dimensionless elasticity $e^\pm_{XX}$ ($e^\pm_{YX}$) (see also Fig.~\ref{fig:controllability}B).